jo2lxq/wafl/WAFL-Testbed/docs/configuration.md

 **SSP (Semi-Synchronous Protocol)**:
 - `ssp_threshold`: Completion rate threshold (0.0〜1.0)
-- `staleness`: Deprecated (kept for backward compatibility, not used)
 - When threshold is reached, slow nodes are force-skipped to ensure no node is more than 1 epoch behind

 **UDP + FEC**: